Azure/Real-time-Payment-Transaction-Processing-at-Scale/docs/deployment-azurevm.md

     wsl --install
     ```

+    > If the above command returns "Windows Subsystem for Linux is already installed.", then execute the following command to update WSL: `wsl --update`.
+You do not need to restart if you are only updating WSL.

 1. Restart the VM to complete the setup.

 1. Log back in with the `BYDtoChatGPTUser` account and start `Docker Desktop`.
 Ensure the Docker engine is up and running.
 Keep `Docker Desktop` running in the background.